ContestTrade: A Multi-Agent Trading System Based on Internal Contest Mechanism: Related Works

-A critical challenge is agent-level adaptability in volatile markets, often addressed by self-reflection.
-FinMem \cite{yu2023finmem} introduces a memory module for data assimilation and continuous decision refinement.
-Similarly, FinAgent \cite{zhang2024finagent} uses a dual-level reflection and diversified memory retrieval for rapid adaptation from historical data, focusing on individual agent robustness.
+\paragraph{Adaptive and Multi-Agent Systems.} A critical challenge is agent-level adaptability in volatile markets.
+FinMem \cite{yu2023finmem} introduces a memory module for continuous decision refinement.
+FinAgent \cite{zhang2024finagent} uses dual-level reflection for rapid adaptation.
+Beyond individual capabilities, HAD \cite{xing2024had} and TradingAgents \cite{xiao2024tradingagents} employ specialized agents that collaborate through discussions and debates.
+FinCon \cite{yu2024fincon} implements a manager-analyst hierarchy with dual-level risk control.
+The MASS framework \cite{guo2025mass} leverages large-scale multi-agent simulation for market understanding through emergent behaviors.